RSS expert helps to quash

-The judge, Mr Recorder John Philpotts, sitting with two magistrates, dismissed his appeal and said that Roberts overtook a Honda on the approach to a blind right-hand bend.
+The Judge, Mr Recorder John Philpotts, sitting with two magistrates, dismissed his appeal and said that Roberts overtook a Honda on the approach to a blind right-hand bend.

 The judge added that if the oncoming vehicle had been a car, van or lorry rather than a motorcycle then a head-on collision would have been inevitable.
 The video showed that Roberts made no attempt to brake or to try and avoid a potential collision.

-Judge Philpotts said "In our judgement, his driving was clearly dangerous at the relevant time.
+Judge Philpotts said: "In our judgement, his driving was clearly dangerous at the relevant time.
 The incident must have been terrifying for the motorcyclist.
 The margin for error must have been very small indeed.
-It is a matter of the greatest good fortune that there was not a collision”.
+It is a matter of the greatest good fortune that there was not a collision.”

-Roberts of Aldersgate Street, London, had been ordered to pay fines and costs totalling £2,425 by the magistrates.
+Roberts, from London, had been ordered to pay fines and costs totalling £2,425 by the magistrates.
 The Recorder said that the penalties would stand and that he would have to pay an additional £620 towards the costs of the appeal.

 He was banned from driving for a year and ordered to take an extended driving test.